holycrap872/ucls-ms-intro-to-cs/Administration/course_overview.md

 #### Objectives:

-- Write a deterministic program to reach a desired outcome.
-- Understand how programming instructions can be interpreted by different "computers".
+- Broaden conception of what it means to be a "computer"
-- Consider how common language can lead to ambiguity.
+- Consider how common language can lead to ambiguity
-- Identify common programming paradigms in everyday life.
+- Create a sequential and a parallel program to reach a desired outcome

 #### Essential Questions:

 - Why do computers use a restricted language?
 - What are computers good at and what are they bad at?
-- How can control flow logic be used to make good decisions?
+- What are the differences between a sequential and a parallel algorithm?

 #### Formative Assessments: